caspark/maven-nailed/README.md

 maven-nailed
 ============

-Speeds up Maven successive invocations by "keeping a copy of Maven running in the background" (avoiding reloading plugin classes and taking advantage of a warmed up jvm).
+Speeds up Maven successive invocations by "keeping a copy of Maven running in the background" using [nailgun](http://martiansoftware.com/nailgun/) (avoiding reloading plugin classes and taking advantage of a warmed up jvm).

 Once installed, you can use `nvn` instead of `mvn`; `nvn` will transparently start `nvn-server` in the background if it isn't already started, and then on hand all the command line args to nvn-server.